 Epimetheus (Figure 56) is about 116 km wide.
 A large crater was observed on its southern face, which could be responsible for the flat edge.

 Phoebe (Figure 57) is an irregular outer moon of Saturn about 213 km wide and is thought to have been captured from the Kuiper Belt, as it has a retrograde orbit.
 It was the first moon to be observed at close quarters by the Cassini spacecraft.

-- Here is the best yet view of Daphnis, an 8 km long moon that orbits within one of the gaps in Saturn's rings.
+- Best ever view of Daphnis?
+[Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] Here is the best yet view of Daphnis, an 8 km long moon that orbits within one of the gaps in Saturn's rings.
 This was captured by Cassini on 16 Jan 2017.
 Note how it's gravity has produced a wave-like disturbance in the ring material.

 - Close up of Epimetheus.
 Epimetheus imaged by Cassini on 30 Jan 2017.

 - Another close up of Epimetheus.
 A February 2017 close up by Cassini.
 Do the fine, largely parallel, grooves on the surface remind you of any other moons?